Standard Scope of Services

 Step 1

 The fire risk assessor will require relevant information about the premises, the processes carried out in the premises, and the premises’ occupants.
-Information about previous fires will be of value to the assessor, particularly where the organisation has multiple sites with common operations.
-Before conducting a physical inspection of the premises, much of the relevant information will be obtained via a pre-assessment questionnaire completed by a relevant representative or the management.
+Information about previous fires will be of value to the fire risk assessor, particularly where the organisation has multiple sites with common operations.
+Before conducting a physical inspection of the premises, much of the relevant information will be obtained via a pre-assessment questionnaire completed by the client or client’s representative.
 At this stage, relevant information must be obtained about the occupants of the premises, particularly those especially at risk in the event of a fire.

 Step 2

-The second step is fire hazard identification and the determination of measures to eliminate or control the identified fire hazards.
+The second step is identification of fire hazards and the determination of measures to eliminate or control the identified fire hazards.
 This will normally involve a combination of interviewing management and inspection of the premises.

 Step 3